 The inability of secular minds to imagine the power and creativity of God as Creator is wonderful to behold.

 Hyper evolution is the new term to hype up man’s creativity.
 It is astonishing to see what man can create, but secularists don’t have the imagination to imagine what God can create.
-They cannot even imagine God.
+They cannot even imagine the existence of the Being of God.

 Robotics took off in Japan in the 1980s, where the philosophy of animism promotes the idea that the spirit in man is the same as the spirit in all material things.
 In the western world we are used to the secular concept that there is no difference between man and animals, but animism believes that there is no difference between man and machines.
 It is an old theological debate, but secularists don’t bother with theology and spirit.
 This is a blind spot in their thinking – ideologically driven by their fear of the concept of God, infinity and eternity, just as Pythagoras and Aristotle didn’t like infinity in mathematics, and it took a thousand more years before the Indians inserted zero into mathematics.